philgooch/WordNet_Suggester/README.txt

 - Run-time
 ----------------

+addGloss:	Output the WordNet gloss?
+Defaults to false.

+attemptFullMatch:	Set this to true if inputASTypes contains an annotation type other than Token, as multi-word expressions may be matched.

+excludeIfContains:	Ignore any input annotation that contains one of these annotation types.

+excludeIfWithin:	Ignore any input annotation if it is within one of these annotation types.

 inputASName: Input AnnotationSet name.
 Optional, leave blank for default annotation set.

 inputASTypeFeature: Name of the feature on inputASTypes from which to extract strings for input to WordNet.
 Optional, leave blank to use the string content of inputASTypes.